Learn how to add competitors in Semly and how to use competition analysis to check your brand’s visibility in AI answers.

 Check the list of added competitors.

-Click on a selected competitor to see a detailed comparison.
+Click a chosen competitor to see a detailed comparison.

 number of mentions of your brand